-The mouth is the shelter home of all germs; many bacteria enter the mouth take their firm place in our teeth.
+The mouth is the shelter home of all germs; many bacteria enter the mouth and are placed firmly in our teeth.

 What is Oral Hygiene?

-Oral hygiene or Dental hygiene is the practice that involves keeping the mouth clean and safeguard from germs.
+Oral hygiene or dental hygiene is the practice that involves keeping the mouth clean and safeguarding it from germs.

 What should we do?

-Well, to be protected from bacteria, you need to practice the following tips in your daily routine to have a pleasant smile.
+To protect against bacteria, practice the following tips in your daily routine to have a pleasant smile.

 Don’t Ignore Visiting Dentists: